Precision is our business

 Google Earth uses ZEISS lenses in its telescopes to take photographs of the earth.
 The first moon landing was recorded for all eternity in 1969 – with ZEISS lenses.
 Nokia cell phones are equipped with ZEISS lenses today.
 Nobel Price laureates have been known to bet on ZEISS microscopes.

 ZEISS is the inventor of the anti-reflection coating and received a patent for a coating process that minimises the reflection on glass surfaces in 1935.
-It was subsequently used by Carl Zeiss for the first time in its spectacle lens manufacturing processes.
-Carl Zeiss was also the first company to manufacture individual, customised varifocal lenses.
+It was subsequently used by ZEISS for the first time in its spectacle lens manufacturing processes.
+ZEISS was also the first company to manufacture individual, customised varifocal lenses.

 The one element that connects all of the episodes of the enterprises long history is amazing precision: it is the accuracy of the image reflection; the fact that everything is broken down to the most minute detail.
-Professionals count on the dependability of these products, as do millions of people who wear spectacles and opt for Carl Zeiss lenses.
+Professionals count on the dependability of these products, as do millions of people who wear glasses and opt for ZEISS lenses.